 Maybe it’s just another date on the calendar.
 New Year’s Day.
-I don’t care how arbitrary, I love a specific point in time to look back in wonder and look forward with anticipation!
-Kids as young as preschoolers can learn to set goals and celebrate small wins with these New Year’s Printables!
+I don’t care if it is arbitrary, I love a specific point in time to look back and reflect, then look forward with anticipation!
+It helps bring closure to the old year, and set intentions for the new!
+Kids as young as preschoolers can learn to set goals and celebrate small wins with these handy New Year’s Printables!
 Perfect to do some goal setting for kids!

 New Year’s Goal Setting for Kids Printables

 Isn’t anticipation one of the best parts of any journey?
 I don’t think kids are ever too young to learn the simple pleasure of reflection and celebration that comes with the new year.

 The ability to reflect is, after all, a key to learning.
 I want our kids to learn to cherish the special moments and memories that are happening to them each year!
 And to anticipate with joy the year to come!

 The concept of New Year’s goals can be broken down to simple terms for small ones.
 I like to call it Stars and Wishes (a concept I used to use in my classroom for reflecting on final drafts – it’s an encouraging way to help young authors see what they did well, and look forward to improving their skills in the next draft!
 But that’s another story!).

 We look back and recognize Star moments.
 The best and brightest!
 Those small and big wins for the year.
 Our highlight reel!
 Write down as many as you can remember!